jina-ai/jina/docs/fundamentals/flow/create-flow.md

 while other Documents pass through a different branch.

 Also note that whenever a Document does not satisfy the condition of an Executor, it will not even be sent to that Executor.
+Instead, only a lightweight Request without any payload will be transferred.
 This means that you can not only use this feature to build complex logic, but also to minimize your networking overhead.

 ````{admonition} See Also